CyberCat-Institute/CyberCat-Institute.github.io/_posts/2024-04-15-neural-network-first-principles.md

 Functional programers tend to be familiar with lenses.
 They are often presented as coalgebras of the costate comonad, and their links to automatic differentiation [are now well known](https://www.philipzucker.com/reverse-mode-differentiation-is-kind-of-like-a-lens-ii/).

-Monomorphic lenses corresponds to the plain costate comonad, and polymorphic lenses correspond to the indexed version.
+Monomorphic lenses correspond to the plain costate comonad, and polymorphic lenses correspond to the indexed version.

 ```idris
 -- Monomorphic Lens